 -

-For example, consider the modern use of trade embargoes.
+To give you an idea, consider the modern use of trade embargoes.
 Often, like in the case of the Embargo Act of 1807, the embargo hurts the country imposing it almost as much as the target.
 Experts often advise that before implementing such drastic measures, governments should conduct thorough cost-benefit analyses, consider unintended consequences, and explore alternative diplomatic solutions.

 FAQ